By Stanley Bill

 Secondly, it remains unclear exactly what has happened behind the scenes.
 It is not impossible that Duda’s move has allowed for a temporary climb-down for PiS in a moment of increased pressure both at home and abroad.
 Indeed, I would argue that – whether or not the leadership believes this to be the case – the vetoes were absolutely in the party’s interest, as the situation was rapidly spinning out of control.
 Nevertheless, judging by the reactions of various prominent party members, it appears that Duda’s decision was a genuine and unwelcome surprise.
 Jarosław Kaczyński has not yet commented.
 The president has promised to produce his own versions of the bills in the near future.
 These documents will give a clearer idea of exactly where he stands on judicial reform.

-Duda’s broader credentials as a stern defender of the Polish constitution remain questionable.
+Duda’s broader credentials as a stern defender of the Polish constitution remain highly questionable.
 He is still the president who allowed PiS to take over the Constitutional Tribunal.
 Moreover, he has signed the first of the three recent judicial reform bills, giving the Justice Minister more power to control provincial courts, district courts and courts of appeal.
 In general, Duda’s position with respect to his party has been weak, but his vetoes have changed the current game in ways that leave the future unpredictable.
 This is a very significant moment for both the president and the government.
+Ultimately, his actions may represent a new power play within the PiS camp.

-As always in politics, a healthy suspicion is obligatory, but President Duda deserves praise for what looks – at least for now – like a courageous and principled stand against those who launched his political career.
+As always in politics, a healthy suspicion is obligatory, but President Duda deserves some recognition for what looks – at least for now – like a bold stand against those who launched his political career.
 History tells us that Polish presidents have rarely turned against their own parties, and certainly not in such a key questions.
-On July 24, Andrzej Duda looked independently presidential.
+On July 24, Andrzej Duda looked more independently presidential.